UK's Equiniti to buy Wells Fargo's share registration unit for $227 million

-Britain's Equiniti Group Plc said it would buy Wells Fargo & Co's share registration business for $227 million as it looks to enter the United States, the largest and most active share registration market.
+(Reuters) - Britain's Equiniti Group Plc said it would buy Wells Fargo & Co's share registration business for $227 million as it looks to enter the United States, the largest and most active share registration market.

 Wells Fargo said it would focus on areas of its business that are essential for growth.